Gardening for Beginners 🌱 START HERE

 BuddingCo Polymeric Sand in its bucket on a white background.

-BuddingCo’s polymeric sand is worth considering for any paver installation, including patios, walkways, driveways, pathways, and parking spaces.
-One bucket of this polymeric sand can offer up to 40 square feet of coverage, depending on the joint width.
+BuddingCo’s polymeric sand is worth considering for any paver installation, including patios, walkways, driveways, stone pathways, and parking spaces.
+One bucket of this polymeric sand can provide up to 40 square feet of coverage, depending on joint width.

 BuddingCo’s formula is suitable for joints up to 1 inch, which is about average for polymeric sand.
 However, it’s able to set in temperatures as low as 32 degrees Fahrenheit, which allows users to get a jump on some of their outdoor projects in the early seasons or seal driveways in the winter.